gokulkrishh/Javascript-Guidelines/README.md

       bar.name = 'Hello World'; //accessing object by its reference
     ```

-  - An example for primitive data type String
+  - An example for String

     ```javascript